 You can change these permissions easily by clicking the "Share" button and then selecting one of the two options at the bottom of the pop-up window, as shown in the image above.

-Each element is essentially a horizontal line or several lines within the document.
-They are flexible, and can be transformed into other types of elements, moved up or down, duplicated, deleted, and more, with the use of the drop-down menu!
-To access the menu, hover to the left of an element and click the arrow that appears.
-Next, you can select an action from the menu!
+Each element are flexible and can be transformed into other types of elements, moved up or down, duplicated, deleted, and more with the use of the drop-down menu.

 Add and customize your text